readthedocs/readthedocs.org/docs/user/traffic-analytics.rst

-Traffic Analytics
+Traffic analytics
 =================

 Read the Docs aggregates statistics about visits to your documentation.
 This is mainly information about how often pages are viewed, and which return a `404 Not Found` error code.

-Traffic Analytics lets you see *which* documents your users are reading.
+Traffic analytics let you see *which* documents your users are reading.
 This allows you to understand how your documentation is being used, so you can focus on expanding and updating parts people are reading most.

-To see a list of the top pages from the last month, go to the :guilabel:`Admin` tab of your project, and then click on :guilabel:`Traffic Analytics`.
+To see a list of the top pages from the last month, go to the :guilabel:`Admin` tab of your project, and then click on :guilabel:`Traffic analytics`.

 .. figure:: /_static/images/addons-analytics.png
    :width: 50%